Insight Bridge

 Objectives

-• Create wireframes and ux flows for core features.
+Developed wireframes and UX flows for core features

 Audience